-Coffee, chocolates and alcohol..how I cherish them.
-But a dog probably doesn’t feel the same — all these three items are poisonous to them!
+Coffee, chocolates and alcohol…how I cherish them.
+But a dog probably doesn’t feel the same — all three items are poisonous to them!

 And this difference is the basis for my next topic: Species Sensitivity Distribution (SSD).
 All species have unique sensitivities to chemicals.
 SSD tries to ‘map’ these sensitivities.
 In toxicological terms, SSD is a mathematical model that describes the variation in toxicity (or chemical sensitivity) between species.

-SSD can be used to set a safe limit for a chemical in the environment.
+SSDs can be used to set a safe limit for a chemical in the environment.
 The concentration that causes no harm to at least 95% of species is often selected as the maximum safe limit.
 For example, in the above graph, the safe limit for cadmium could be set around 0.01 mg/L. Conversely, it can also be used to estimate the proportion of affected species at a given concentration.
-And, as there exists many species that cannot be tested due to experimental, ethical or financial restrictions, sensitivity data from other species can be extrapolated to non-testable species through SSD graphs.
+And, as there are many species that cannot be tested due to experimental, ethical or financial restrictions, sensitivity data from other species can be extrapolated to non-testable species through SSD graphs.
+For example, SSDs have been used to estimate toxicity of pesticides to endangered/threatened species and have helped refine, reduce, and replace animal use in toxicity studies.
+They can also help identify surrogate species for toxicity testing.

 Drawbacks of SSD